mbeutel/minstructor/doc/mcollector.md

 :   Path to output the CSV data.
 If not specified the mcollector will
     print the CSV data to stdout.
 This flag might result in asking for confirmation in case of overwriting a file.

+\--skip *keyword0*,*keyword1*, ...
+:   A file is not processed if any of the keywords in the comma-separated list matches
+    the file contents.

 -f
 :   Do not prompt.
 This might result in overwriting files.